AirScape: An Aerial Generative World Model with Motion Controllability: Learning an Aerial World Model

 An Aerial world model $W$ receives the current state of the world and predicts the future state if an aerial agent performs motion intention.
 In this work, the current state refers to the current egocentric visual observation $o$.
 The intention refers to the trajectory, movement, or goal of the aerial agent in 6DoF spaces, expressed in high-level textual form $p$.
 The future state represents the sequential changes in embodied visual observations, expressed in the form of a video $\hat{v}$.
 Thus the above process can be expressed as:

 We propose a two-phase training schedule to obtain $W$, as shown in Figure \ref{Fig:method}.
 First, the foundation model is fine-tuned on the proposed dataset to acquire basic intention controllability.
-Furthermore, a self-play approach is introduced, where synthetic data is generated and trained using large multimodal models (LMMs) for rejection sampling, ensuring the generated videos adhere to spatial constraints.
+Furthermore, a self-play approach is introduced, where synthetic data is generated and trained based on a spatio-temporal discriminator, ensuring the generated videos adhere to spatio-temporal constraints.